ByAUJay

 Implementation checklist

-- Embed oracles for NAV and dividend accrual (e.g., daily NAV feeds) and set redemption gates/queues in smart contracts to manage liquidity cycles. (coindesk.com)
+- Incorporate oracles for NAV and dividend accrual, like daily NAV feeds, and establish redemption gates or queues in smart contracts to help manage those liquidity cycles.
+You can check it out more in this article from CoinDesk.

 3) Supply‑chain traceability and Digital Product Passports (DPP)